rough-stuff/wired-elements/packages/wired-datepicker/README.md

 Datepicker control with a hand-drawn, wireframe like, style.
 Based on an original implementation by Eduardo Martinez: wired-calendar

+The API and look is almost the same as wired-calendar, but implementation is completely different, based on CSS Grid and with inheritence from wired-card.

 For demo and view the complete set of wired-elements: [wiredjs.com](http://wiredjs.com/)

 ## Usage